 AnonymousVPN comes with only three subscription plans that you can buy, and they’re available as follows:

 As you can see, purchasing a yearly plan saves you a bunch of money.
 However, we can’t help but say that their services are quite pricey for what they have in store.
 More so, the trial isn’t a trial; it’s a 3-day plan.
 There.
 Also, you can’t pay with anything other than your Credit Card.

 To sum it all up, AnonymousVPN is a VPN service provider that’s located somewhere in Gibraltar, which is British Offshore Territory and, while it’s not officially a member of the 14 Eyes Alliance, various government agencies can pressure it into giving up data.

-However, their zero-logging policy claims that there’s no data to begin with since they only log a minimum of personal data and never monitor or store user-specific activities while connected to the VPN, so technically you’re safe.
+Their zero-logging policy claims that there’s no data, to begin with since they only log a minimum of personal data and never monitor or store user-specific activities while connected to the VPN, so technically you’re safe.

 Unfortunately not a wide range of devices is supported, as you can only download and use the app on a Windows PC, macOS computer or Android phone.
 Also, it appears that the website password isn’t the same as the VPN one, so you have to perform a manual check on your account page after you register.